tharika01/Machine-Learning/README.md

 ### Run

-In a terminal or command window, navigate to the top-level project directory `"Breast Cancer Prediction using logistic regression"/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory and run one of the following commands:

 ```bash
 ipython notebook filename.ipynb